louking/members/docs/membertility-definitions.rst

     position
         the volunteer position that a :term:`member` is assigned.
 Examples: President, Training Coach, Race Director

+    racing team
+        clubs may support a racing team.
+A member of the racing team may apply to be on the team and also may update their result information and volunteer information

+    racingteam admin
+        :term:`members <member>` with this :term:`security role` serve in a supervisory position and can create and manage :term:`racing team` information.

+    racingteam member
+        :term:`members <member>` with this :term:`security role` serve on the racing team

     rsvp
         when a :term:`member` is :term:`invited <invite>` to a :term:`meeting`, they are given a link to a form which they can use to indicate their intention to come to the :term:`meeting` or not.
 See also